ePages-de/epages-docs/pages/apps/getting-started.md

 ### 400: Bad Request

-The server cannot or will not process the request due to something that is perceived to be a client error, e.g. a number is requested, but text is expected.
+The server cannot or will not process the request due to something that is perceived to be a client error, e.g. a non-number is sent to the server, but a number was expected.

 ### 403: Forbidden

-The request was valid, but the server is refusing to respond to it, e.g. the request is not signed with OAuth or an incorrect signature is used.
+The request was valid, but the server is refusing to respond to it, e.g. the request is not signed with OAuth, an incorrect signature is used or the client is refused because it is lacking permissions.

 ### 404: Not Found